 8. Old Jewish Quarter (Jodenbuurt)

-The Jodenbuurt is Amsterdam’s Old Jewish Quarter, and it is one of the most interesting and special neighborhoods in the city.
+The Jodenbuurt is Amsterdam’s Old Jewish Quarter, one of the city’s most interesting and special neighborhoods.
 It’s an easy ride from Amsterdam Central Station via the underground metro.
 You can also walk here in a short 15 minutes.

-The Old Jewish Quarter is a great location for a canal cruise since you’ll be right near the Amstel River, which will be the gateway to all the best canals and is close to several iconic canal houses.
+The Old Jewish Quarter is an excellent location for a canal cruise since you’ll be right near the Amstel River, which will be the gateway to all the best canals and is close to several iconic canal houses.
 If you are traveling as a family, you can easily access the Artis Royal Zoo from here via bike.

-Best Places to Stay in Old Jewish Quarter
+Best Places to Stay in the Old Jewish Quarter

 - Budget Hotel – Ecomama